 No blog is spam free and I mean no blog.
 It does not matter if the blog that you is reading is a huge company worldwide.
-Every blog owner has multiple protection’s in place to help combat spam besides having blog editor’s reviewing every comment before it goes live.
-I do recommend that you first make the follow changes to your blogs “Discussion” settings before we get through this whole blog post.
+Every blog owner has multiple protection’s in place to help combat spam besides having blog editors reviewing every comment before it goes live.
+I do recommend that you first make the follow changes to your blogs “Discussion” settings before we get into the Akismet anti-spam plugin.

 WPOutcast Recommended Settings

-Though, you can make any changes that you want to on the page above, I’ve found out the settings I have chosen works best for me as no spam comment will ever be live on the blog.
+Though you can make any changes that you want to on the page above, I’ve found out the settings I have chosen works best for me as no spam comment will ever be live on the blog.
 In addition to the Akismet plugin, I will recommend you create a free account on the Cloudflare website for even more protection.
-Just takes minutes to go through the set up process on there.
 Let’s get to the Akismet plugin that the free version is all that you’ll need.

 Akismet Plugin Installation